PeteHaitch/phd_thesis/markdown/wgbs_analysis.md

 [^no_call]: A third possibility is making the call that the "methylation locus" is not in fact a methylation locus.
 For example, if the sequenced base at a cytosine in the reference sequence is an _A_ or a _G_ then this may be evidence that the position is not in fact a methylation locus.

-Most bisulfite-sequencing alignment software includes methylation calling software (e.g. Bismark includes `bismark_methylation_extractor`), which is run after the alignment and post-processing of the `SAM/BAM` file.
-An general alternative is `Bis-SNP` \citep{Liu:2012ge}, which performs methylation calling, and also variant genotyping, from bisulfite-sequencing data aligned with the user's choice of alignment software.
-These aforementioned methods all perform methylation calling of 1-tuples.
+Most bisulfite-sequencing alignment software either performs methylation calling during the alignment process, as done by `Bismark`[^bismark_methylation_extractor], or as a separate step after the alignment and post-processing of the `SAM/BAM` file.
+An example of the latter is `Bis-SNP` \citep{Liu:2012ge}, which performs methylation calling, and also variant genotyping, from bisulfite-sequencing data aligned with the user's choice of alignment software.

+[^bismark_methylation_extractor]: `Bismark` also includes a program called `bismark_methylation_extractor`, which, as the name suggests, extracts the methylation calls from the `SAM/BAM` file.
+So while `Bismark` performs methylation calling as part of the alignment, a secondary step using `bismark_methylation_extractor` or `comethylation` is required to make use of the methylation calls.

+Both `Bismark` and `Bis-SNP` perform methylation calling of 1-tuples.
 In contrast, `comethylation` can perform methylation calling at m-tuples. `MethPat` (__CITE__) is also capable of performing methylation calling at m-tuples.

 ### A criticism of "identifying methylcytosines"